You are beginning to understand the reality of your planet.

 For a while such techniques worked.
 Always, however, there was the undeniable inner self in the background: man’s dreams, his biological and spiritual integrity, and these in one way or another were always before him.

 In your probability you did allow the inner self some freedom.
 Therefore, the so-called egotistical consciousness was not given complete sway.
 It remained flexible enough so that even hidden in its god concepts there were symbols of greater reality.
-Your system deals with physical manipulability, again, and the translation of creativity into physical form.
+Your system, again, deals with physical manipulation and the translation of creativity into physical form.

 An exterior separation had to occur for awhile, in which consciousness forgot, egotistically speaking, that it was a part of nature, and pretended to be apart.